reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 ## The freedom to discriminate

-My other argument for affirmative action is based on a general freedom to discriminate that I believe all private individuals and companies should be afforded.
-These freedoms typically only apply to private individuals and companies (governments should not have the same freedom to discriminate that private individuals are given), so my argument here is limited to *private* universities.
+My other argument for affirmative action is based on a general freedom to discriminate that I believe all private persons and companies should be afforded.
+Because these freedoms only apply to entities (governments should not have the same freedom to discriminate that private individuals should have), so my argument here is limited to *private* universities.
 Further, I believe this argument is only sufficient to defend the *legal* right to discriminate; it is not sufficient to defend the *moral permissibility* of such discrimination.
 Call this the *Freedom Argument*.
 The basic structure is as follows:

 1. We ought to grant private entities the legal freedom to discriminate based on any features that they prefer, except in cases where we are provided with sufficiently strong reasons to restrict such freedoms.
 2. We have not been provided with sufficiently strong reason to restrict private universities' freedom to discriminate prospective students based on race.